tamaricki/Projects/README.md

 # Projects
-Collection of Data Science projects from various domains
+Collection of data science and python projects from various domains